icann/rst-test-specs/AGB-5.2.md

 ## 5.2 Pre-Delegation Testing

+*The original source for this document is [Section 5.2 of the Applicant Guidebook](https://newgtlds.icann.org/en/applicants/agb/transition-delegation-04jun12-en.pdf).*

 Each applicant will be required to complete pre-delegation technical testing as a prerequisite to delegation into the root zone.
 This pre-delegation test must be completed within the time period specified in the registry agreement.

 The purpose of the pre-delegation technical test is to verify that the applicant has met its commitment to establish registry operations in accordance with the technical and operational criteria described in Module 2.